jtruelove/zootil/README.md

 ###Installation

-To use the SimpleElection sample class you need to have a Zookeeper instance running on your localhost on port 2181.
+To use the [SimpleElection](https://github.com/jtruelove/zootil/blob/master/src/main/com/zootil/sample/SimpleElection.java) sample class (which the jar points at) you need to have a Zookeeper instance running on your localhost on port 2181.

 On Mac OsX with Homebrew: